swiftlang/swift-evolution/proposals/nnnn-actors.md

 As noted in the error message, `balance` is *actor-isolated*, meaning that it can only be accessed directly from within the specific actor it is tied to or "isolated by".
 In this case, it's the instance of `BankAccount` referenced by `self`.
 Stored properties, computed instance properties, instance subscripts, and instance methods (like `transfer(amount:to:)`) in an actor class are all actor-isolated by default.

-On the other hand, the reference to `other.ownerName` is allowed, because `ownerName` is immutable (defined by `let`).
-Once initialized, it is never written, so there can be no data races in accessing it. `ownerName` is called *actor-independent*, because it can be freely used from any actor.
-Constants introduced with `let` are actor-independent by default; there is also an attribute `@actorIndependent` (described in [**Actor-independent declarations**](#actor-independent-declarations)) to specify that a particular declaration is actor-independent.
+On the other hand, the reference to `other.accountNumber` is allowed, because `accountNumber` is immutable (defined by `let`).
+Once initialized, it is never written, so there can be no data races in accessing it. `accountNumber` is called *actor-independent*, because it can be freely used from any actor.
+Constants introduced with `let` are actor-independent by default; there is also an attribute `@actorIndependent` (described in the next section on [**Actor independence**](#actor-independence)) to specify that a particular declaration is actor-independent.

 Compile-time actor-isolation checking, as shown above, ensures that code outside of the actor does not interfere with the actor's mutable state.
 To work with the actor from outside of it, one must always do so with an asynchronous function invocation.
 Asynchronous function invocations are turned into enqueues of partial tasks representing those invocations to the actor's *queue*.
 This queue, along with an exclusive task executor bound to the actor, functions as a synchronization boundary between the actor and any of its external callers.
 For example, if we wanted to make a deposit to a given bank account `account`, we could make a call to a method `deposit(amount:)`, and that call would be placed on the queue.
 The executor would pull tasks from the queue one-by-one, ensuring an actor is never concurrently running on multiple threads, and would eventually process the deposit.